 Well, let me use a metaphor.
 Doing psychotherapy is a bit like preparing a dinner.
 Each cook uses a wide spectrum of measures: weight (of meat), volume (of water), number (of eggs), temperature (of steak), color (of tomatoes), ripeness (of bananas), hardness (of potatoes/cheese), freshness, bitterness, creaminess, crispness, stickiness, flavor etc. Some of the measures are used more frequently than others.
 And some dishes require the use of many of them, while other just a few.
 But no measure is better than the others in itself.
 The value of each depends on what kind of food is to be prepared.

-Challenges to variety – between chaos and coherence
+Challenge to variety – between chaos and coherence

-Technical eclecticism, for instance, consists in simple mixing techniques and exercises that originate from different, sometimes very distant approaches.
+Technical eclecticism, for instance, consists in simple mixing techniques and exercises that originate from different, sometimes very distant theoretical foundations.
 The real problem with eclectic blending of techniques is the risk of their functional incoherence, i.e. the risk that the clinician will simultaneously push the client in opposite directions and by that undermine own work.

 More about the integration of different emotion regulation strategies in my next article on Emotional Safeness Therapy.